morukele/morukele/README.md

 </p>

 ## About me
 Thank you for viewing my profile, feel free to contact me or view my projects.
+Here is a [list](https://github.com/morukele/Books) of books I plan to read or may have read.
+Feel free to suggest some books to me by creating a pull request.

 - How to reach me: orukele.dev@gmail.com
 - Languages: Python 🐍, Rust 🦀, C++, and JavaScript 📜